College Football Playoff Bubble Watch: Breaking down every conference

 Would be in: Ohio State, Oregon, Penn State

-Would be out: Iowa, Maryland, Michigan State, Minnesota, Northwestern, Purdue, Rutgers, UCLA, Washington, Wisconsin
+Would be out: Iowa, Michigan State, Minnesota, Northwestern, Purdue, Rutgers, UCLA, Wisconsin

 ACC